Controversies surrounding Robert Falcon Scott

-The British Antarctic explorer Robert Falcon Scott became the subject of controversy when, more than 60 years after his death on the return march from the South Pole in 1912, his achievements and character came under sustained attack.
-Until that time the image of Scott, in Britain and in much of the world, had been that of heroic endeavour, the cornerstone of his reputation being his "Message to the Public" written just before his death.
-Occasional muted criticisms of his methods and character had generally failed to penetrate the public's consciousness.
-However, Roland Huntford's 1979 joint biography of Scott and his rival Roald Amundsen presented a contrasting view of Scott, not as hero but as heroic bungler.
+The British Antarctic explorer Robert Falcon Scott became the subject of controversy when, more than 60 years after his death on the return march from the South Pole in 1912, his character came under sustained attack.

+Up to then Scott's image, in Britain and much of the world, had been that of heroic endeavour, the cornerstone of his reputation was his "Message to the Public" written just before his death.
+However, Roland Huntford's 1979 joint biography of Scott and his rival Roald Amundsen presented a contrasting view of Scott, not as hero but as bungler.
 The book was reissued in the 1980s as The Last Place on Earth, and was the subject of a 1985 television serial The Last Place on Earth.

-Although Huntford's objectivity was questioned, and despite the hostility of the descendants of Scott and his comrades, the book and the related television drama changed the public's perception, the "bungler" tag quickly becoming the new orthodoxy.
-In the 1980s and 1990s Scott was depicted negatively in further books, was satirised and finally subjected to ridicule.
-As Scott's reputation declined, that of his contemporary Ernest Shackleton, long overshadowed by Scott, was in the ascendent as his man-management skills were celebrated, particularly in the United States, as models for business leaders.
-Historians have argued that the changing attitudes toward Scott arose not merely from Huntford's analysis but from late 20th century cultural shifts which would in any event have questioned the traditional forms of heroism represented by Scott.
+Although Huntford's objectivity was questioned, the book and related television drama changed the public's perception, with the "bungler" tag quickly becoming the new orthodoxy.
+In the 1980s and 1990s Scott was depicted negatively in several books.
+As Scott's reputation declined, that of his contemporary Ernest Shackleton, long overshadowed by Scott, was in the ascendent.
+Shackleton's man-management skills were celebrated, particularly in the United States, as models for business leaders.

-The first decade of the 21st century has seen specific attempts to rescue Scott's reputation.
-Analysis of March 1912 meteorological data has been used to suggest that Scott and his party might have been primarily the victims of unusually severe Antarctic weather rather than of bungling and incompetence.
-A 2003 Scott biography by polar explorer Sir Ranulph Fiennes included a spirited defence of Scott, and was the first book to mount a serious attack on Huntford's thesis and credentials.
-Other biographical and historical works, television programmes and numerous articles have continued to appear, representing different areas of the controversy's spectrum.
-According to historian Stephanie Barczewski, the variations in Scott's reputation are the result of current cultural forces that have very little to do with Scott himself.
+The first decade of the 21st century saw specific attempts to rescue Scott's reputation.
+Analysis of March 1912 meteorological data has been used to suggest Scott and his party might have been primarily the victims of unusually severe Antarctic weather, rather than incompetence.
+A 2003 Scott biography by polar explorer Sir Ranulph Fiennes included a defence of Scott, and was the first book to mount a serious attack on Huntford's thesis and credentials.
+Other biographical and historical works, television programmes and articles have continued to appear, representing different areas of the controversy's spectrum.

-Finally, in 2012, Karen May at the Scott Polar Research Institute re-discovered the following facts.
-In 1921, Edward Evans revealed in his book South with Scott that Scott had left the following written orders at Cape Evans dated 20 October 1911 to secure Scott's speedy return from the pole using dogs.
-This order, rediscovered in 2012, was not carried out after Scott had indicated this was not of the highest priority, and Scott and his men died:
+In 2012, Karen May at the Scott Polar Research Institute re-discovered the fact that Scott had left written orders at Cape Evans to secure Scott's speedy return from the pole using dogs.
+This order was ultimately not carried out.